michaelx/WebBackups/README.md

 * [Pocket](http://getpocket.com)
 * [Instapaper](http://instapaper.com)

-## How to Use It
+## How to Use
-You only have to set up a cron job.
+Enter credentials for all services you want to use and set up a cron job to run the script automatically.

 E.g. `* 20 * * * sh /Users/Name/webbackups.sh`